norbert-mosinski/packlist/doc/entities.md

-## Packlist
+## List
-A packlist.
-Has many packlist items.
+A list.
+Has many list items.